dfrojas/dfrojas.github.io/index.markdown

 <div class="home-paragraph"  markdown="1">

 And I live my life at the intersection of technology, underwater exploration, and the pulsating rhythms of techno music.
-Here I publish ocassionally about:
+Here, I publish occasionally about:

-1. 👨‍💻 **Software:** I experiment with the technologies I like.
-My main focus is profiling, performance and observability.
-However, from time to time, I could write about other topics like containers, compilers, distributed systems, programming languages and all about software internals.
+1. 👨‍💻 **Software:** I enjoy experimenting with software tools.
+My main focus is profiling, performance, and observability.
+However, occasionally, I could write about other topics like containers, architecture, tricks, compilers, distributed systems, programming languages, and everything in between.

-2. 🐋 **Diving and ocean conservation:** Since I started to dive back in 2006, I have become a direct witness to how we are killing the sea with our consumption practices.
-I'm fully involved in Ocean conservation efforts through storytelling and audiovisual and educational content .
-In this section, I document all this journey.
+2. 🐋 **Diving and ocean conservation:** Since I started diving in 2006, I have become a direct witness to how our consumption practices are killing the sea.
+I'm fully involved in Ocean conservation efforts through storytelling, audiovisual content, and educational content.
+In this section, I document this journey.

-3. 💡 **Misc:** Here I write my thoughts, notes, quotes or whatever about software and humanity.
-Just random opinions.
-I'm native Spanish speaker, so the content in this section will be in Spanish mainly.
+3. 💡 **Misc:** Here, I write my thoughts, notes, quotes, or whatever about software and humanity.
+These are just random opinions.
+I'm a native Spanish speaker, so the content in this section will be mainly in Spanish.

 4. 🎶 **Techno Music:** A curated list of tracks that I like.
 Feel the groove!